Trump Hopeful Of Trade Deal With China

 President Donald Trump expressed optimism about a trade deal with China, after meeting with Chinese Vice Premier Liu He in the Oval Office on Friday afternoon.

-"I think we both feel there's a very good chance the deal will happen," Trump said, adding that the group of negotiators has "been making a lot of progress," reports CNN.
+"I think we both feel there's a very good chance the deal will happen," Trump said, adding that the group of negotiators has "been making a lot of progress,"

 Trump said he plans to meet with President Xi Jinping to work out the final details of a deal "fairly soon," and those conversations are likely to take place at Mar-a-Lago next month.